johndunne2019/pands-project/README.md

 ## Project Plan

 **In completing this project I broke the overall task into several small tasks as follows.
-This is reflected in the layout of this Readme file which has been broke into section as listed in the Table of contents.**
+This is reflected in the layout of this Readme file which has been broken into sections as listed in the Table of contents.**
 * Background on Ronald Fisher.
 * Introduction to the Fisher Iris data set.
 * Contents of the data set.